The myths and facts about credit.

 If you pay all of your monthly bills on time, you’ll have good credit.

 Not true.
 Only certain bills are reported to the credit bureaus.
 The only payments that always get reported are loan and credit card payments.
-Things like your rent, your phone bill, and your utility bills generally don’t get reported if they’re paid in full and on time each month.
-Instead, they usually show up on your credit reports if they go to collections.
+While this is changing over time, things like your rent, your phone bill, and your utility bills generally don’t get reported if they’re paid in full and on time each month.
+Instead, they usually show up on your credit reports only if they go to collections.

 If you save regularly, you’ll have good credit.